 All of Olympic’s food is made to order, so expect to wait 40 minutes to an hour for it to be ready.
 Kill the time by enjoying some 250 KSh ($2.50 US) beer at New Palace Hotel, which is on the waterfront just around the corner.
 If you don’t want to wait, you can pre-order by calling the owner, Areef, at 07 17 296 441.

 When the food’s ready, you can eat in take it back to place like we did, to enjoy some Kenyan wine we bought from the AP canteen (which we’ll cover below).

 Meet Your Captain (and Friends)

 One of the best things to do in Lamu is to escape the heat by exploring the surrounding islands by boat.
-The trick is finding a good captain who won’t screw you over.
+The trick, as we alluded to previously, is finding a good captain who won’t screw you over.

 Lucky for you, we have the perfect guy: Jawad.

 Jawad is a 20-something year-old local who loves his job so much he lives on his boat.
 He smells of the 250 ml of coconut oil he douses himself with daily and is one of the most laid back guys you’ll meet.
 Trust us: Hire Jawad as your captain and you won’t regret it.

 Jawad’s number is 07 97 937 411.
 And here’s his Instagram (though don’t rely on it because his phones have a tendency to get salt-logged and break).
 If you let him know a day or two in advance I’m sure he’ll be able to take you out.
 Tell him, “Chrim” sent you.